al-Jurjani/Coursera-Course---HTML-CSS-and-JS-by-John-Hopkins-University/README.md

-# Coursera-Course---HTML-CSS-and-JS-by-John-Hopkins-University
+# Hey!

-Codes done for my Coursera course "HTML, CSS, and JS" by John Hopkins University
+This repository is simply a collection of everything I have done for this course.